SKA (hockey club). History How the hockey team ska stands for

 Fourth again...

-in the cup final
+In the cup final

 Spengler Cup